Indra Software Engineer Salary in Madrid Metropolitan Area | €27.9K-€32.5K+ | Levels.fyi

 The median Software Engineer compensation in Madrid Metropolitan Area package at Indra totals €32.5K per year.
-View the base salary, stock, and bonus breakdowns for Indra's total compensation packages.
-Last updated: 10/1/2025
+View the base salary, equity, and bonus breakdowns for Indra's total compensation packages.
+Last updated: 10/2/2025

 Company